 Tasha C. Blakney is engaged in criminal defense and general civil litigation on behalf of both plaintiffs and defendants, primarily in the areas of personal injury, wrongful death, workers’ compensation, medical malpractice, contract disputes, employment law, and business litigation.
-Ms. Blakney currently serves as President of the Knoxville Bar Association and as a member of the Board of Governors of the Tennessee Bar Association.
+Ms. Blakney recently served as President of the Knoxville Bar Association and continues to serve as a member of the Board of Governors of the Tennessee Bar Association.
 Along with David M. Eldridge, Ms. Blakney formed the practice of Eldridge & Blakney, P.C., in September of 2003.

 Ms. Blakney graduated from the University of Tennessee College of Law, with honors, in 1999, and has practiced law in Knoxville since her graduation.
 A Martindale-Hubbell AV Preeminent rated lawyer, Ms. Blakney’s work has been recognized by her peers, having been voted as a Knoxville CityView Top Attorney throughout the years in the following categories: Wrongful Death—Plaintiff, Appellate Practice, Constitutional Law/Civil Rights, Criminal Defense, DUI Defense, Juvenile Defense, Labor & Employment Law—Employee, Personal Injury—Automobile Accidents, Federal Court Practice, and Workers’ Compensation.